1 informal A sexual relationship lasting only one night.

 - A hundred one-night stands cannot stand up to one night with Andrew.

-- 1.1A person with whom one has a sexual relationship lasting one night.More example sentences
+1.1A person with whom one has a one-night stand.

 - Right now, because of my age, it's hard to find a lover or even a one-night stand.